‘Vanderpump Rules’ Star Brittany Cartwright Surprises Jax Taylor With The Perfect Birthday Cake [Photo]

 Jax Taylor and Brittany Cartwright began dating during Vanderpump Rules Season 4 and split briefly last year after Taylor admitted to being unfaithful.

-Although 2017 came with plenty of pain for Cartwright, she and Taylor ultimately reconciled at the end of last year and after Taylor lost his father to cancer, he vowed to be a better man.
-Since then, he and Cartwright have been going strong and during a dinner date in Malibu, California last month, he proposed.
+Although 2017 came with plenty of pain for Cartwright, she and Taylor ultimately reconciled at the end of last year, and after Taylor lost his father to cancer, he vowed to be a better man.
+Since then, he and Cartwright have been going strong, and during a dinner date in Malibu, California, last month, he proposed.

 “We just have been so happy.
 I can’t even be upset with him, I can’t stop smiling,” Cartwright told People after her and Taylor’s engagement.